4801 Westown Parkway

 West Des Moines,

-Whether retirement is in the distant future or just around the corner, when it comes time, we want you to be prepared so you can enjoy it with no regrets.
+Whether retirement is in the distant future or just around the corner, we want you to be prepared so you can enjoy it with no regrets.
 And it all starts with a plan.
-At Compass Financial Services, our Des Moines-based financial advisors specialize in retirement planning and can help guide you on the path to retirement.
+At Compass Financial Services, our Des Moines-based financial advisors specialize in retirement planning and can help guide you on your path to retirement.

-To start, it is important to consider that retirement is not an age, but a financial number that allows you to retire with the life you want, and having a plan will help get you there.
+To start, it is important to consider that retirement is not an age, but a financial number that allows you to retire with the life you want, and having a plan will help pursue that financial goal.
 By determining what that target dollar amount is for you, we can develop a plan to help you pursue it.
 There are a few common retirement plans that may end up being part of your overall financial strategy.
-Each has unique benefits, and our Compass Financial retirement advisors will help configure the right mix for you.
+Each has unique benefits, and our Des Moines retirement advisors at Compass Financial Services will help configure the right mix for you.

 Employer-sponsored plans are benefit plans provided by organizations to their employees at no or relatively low cost to the employees.
 They cover an array of services including health care plans and retirement savings plans.
 Employer-sponsored retirement plans such as a 401(k) and Roth 401(k) offer employees a convenient way to save money for retirement while benefiting from tax breaks.
 In some cases, an employer may even provide matching funds.
 So, what’s the difference in all of these plans?
 We’re glad you asked.